 We will also explain what are some of the most advanced options for backing up databases and how you can give these privileges as well to some of your most trusted users.

 Continue reading SQL Server Backup Permissions

-In this article you can find a small script which you can use as a small cheat to have access to a on-the go backup report of your databases.
+In this article, you can find a small script that you can use as a small cheat to have access to a on-the-go backup report of your databases.